HavokInspiration/wrench/README.md

 DispatcherFactory::add('Wrench.MaintenanceMode');
 ```

+By default, only adding it with the previous line will make use of the **Redirect** mode.
+More informations on maintenance Modes below.

 ### Modes

+The plugin is built around the concept of "modes".
+Modes are special class which will have the task of processing the request and return the proper response
+in order to warn the user that the website / application is undergoing maintenance.

-The plugin comes packaged with two maintenance modes.
-You can configure it to use specific modes when
+The plugin comes packaged with two maintenance modes : ``Redirect`` and ``Callback``.

-adding the Filter to the DispatcherFactory using the ``options`` parameter of the ``DispatcherFactory::add()``
+You can configure it to use specific modes when adding the Filter to the DispatcherFactory using the ``options`` parameter of the ``DispatcherFactory::add()`` method.
-method.
 The array of parameters is required to be of the following form:

 ```php